singnet/snet-sdk-python/README.md

 print(f"Current block is {block_number}")
 ```

-To find out the price of calling a service function, you need to use the "get_price()" method:
+To find out the price of calling a service function, you need to use the `get_price()` method:

 ```python
 price = service_client.get_price()